martensonbj/webpack-demystified/README.md

 This will allow us to type `webpack`, `webpack-dev-server`, and `mocha` directly in our terminal whenever we need access to them.

+(*PROTIP: To see what modules you have globally installed on your machine, type `npm list -g --depth=0` at any time in your terminal*)

 #### Start A Project and Setup Webpack

 Next, set up a directory and start tracking changes with git.